jonnonz1/nz-statute-book/acts/public/2016/district-court-act-2016.md

   (e) be an officer of the High Court or of the District Court; or (f) be a party to a prison management contract entered into under section 198(1) of the Corrections Act 2004 or to a security contract entered into under section 166 of the Corrections Act 2004; or
-  (g) be a security officer as defined in section 3(1) of the Corrections Act 2004; or (h) be a social worker as defined in section 2(1) of the Children, Young Persons, and Their Families Act 1989.
+  (g) be a security officer as defined in section 3(1) of the Corrections Act 2004; or (h) be a social worker as defined in section 2(1) of the Oranga Tamariki Act 1989.

 **Immunity for Community Magistrates**